 In this article, we will see some of the cool and important experiments that have been carried out (and couldn’t have been possible elsewhere).

-One you are in space station, not only is there a minor loss in olfactory aptitude but there’s also a lot of new smells associated with ISS thanks to the way the air circulates through the space station.
-The nose would be used to know when food is going stale before it actually goes stale, locating mold, and discovering harmful levels of Carbon dioxide before the amount becomes problematic.
+Once you are in the space station, not only is there a minor loss in olfactory aptitude but there’s also a lot of new smells associated with ISS thanks to the way the air circulates through the space station.
+The nose would be used to know when food is going stale before it actually goes stale, locate mold, and discover harmful levels of Carbon dioxide before the amount becomes problematic.
 After testing the nose in microgravity, it can then be used in Earthbound applications.

 Mice Reproduction study as pre-requisite to human reproduction in future